 We recently caught up with Vancouver-based director Kat Jayme to discuss her new documentary Finding Big Country, a project made possible through funding from STORYHIVE, a platform which supports BC and Alberta-based creators.
 The film was officially selected to screen as part of this year’s Vancouver International Film Festival and is showing again on October 21 at The Rio (tickets here).
+You can watch the film below.

 Finding Big Country tells the story of controversial Vancouver Grizzlies NBA star, Bryant ‘Big Country’ Reeves, and seeks to change the narrative around the forgotten franchise player 17 years after he left the city.